Hypersigil/HyperBot/README.md

-bubblez irc 0.1
+based on bubblez irc 0.1

-just edit config and run
+modified for the hypersigil project

+dapper 0.1 now henri 0.2a